sakhileln/multimodal-agent/README.md

 - Runs on a CPU-based system with minimal dependencies.
 - Simple command-line interface for interaction.

+## Limitations
+- **Accuracy**: The agent uses `MobileNet`, a small model, which may not always accurately classify complex or ambiguous images.
+This is a trade-off for simplicity and CPU compatibility.

 ## Prerequisites
 - Python 3.8 or higher
 - A standard personal computer (no GPU required)